Sohyang: Personal life

 Sohyang is a devout Christian.
 She first began singing in her local community, with no aspirations of pursuing a career as a professional singer.
 Sohyang's parents divorced when she was in her third year of high school.
 Due to this, Sohyang experienced great financial difficulties, and, according to her, was often very sad as a result.
 She has said that she used to listen to artists Mariah Carey, Whitney Houston, and Celine Dion often, whose music helped her to get through these difficult times.
-In 2017 she was quoted as having said that her favorite album is still Mariah Carey's Music Box.
+In 2017 she was quoted as having said that her favorite album is still Carey's Music Box.

 In 1998, at the age of twenty, Sohyang married Kim Hee-jun, the drummer of her band POS.
 Soon afterwards she was diagnosed with uterine cancer; due to the early detection, she was able to survive the cancer, but was rendered infertile.
 Her sister-in-law is the guitarist JinJoo Lee from DNCE.

-Voice

-Sohyang's vocal type is a Full Lyric Soprano.
-Her showcased vocal range spans from D3 to A6 a total of three octaves, three notes and a semitone.
-According to Sohyang, the highest note she can sing is an E7.
-This means that she has an overall range of approximately four octaves and one semitone.
-However, this range hasn't been showcased to its fullest extent yet, as the highest note she has publicly showcased is A6.
-Her belting range/mixed voice extends up to a Soprano C (C6).
-She is known for her emotive and powerful vocals and meticulous control.
-Her vocals have been praised by various vocal coaches and singers like Seth Riggs and Michael Bolton.
+In September 2025, KQ Entertainment confirmed that Sohyang and Kim divorced two years ago on amicable terms.